iozsaygi/iozsaygi.github.io/_posts/2024-08-18-comparing-custom-data-types.md

 ---
 layout: post
-title: Implementation of the IComparable interface in custom data types
+title: Comparing custom data types with the 'IComparable' interface
 description: How to compare our custom data types by taking advantage of the IComparable interface.
 tags:
   - C#